TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

       :alt: First step of the Localize wizard
       :class: with-border

-      Step 1 of the Localize wizard

 #.
 For this example, click the :guilabel:`Translate` button then click
    **Next**.
    Step 2 of the wizard will pass by automatically since we are translating in a single language.
    Step 3 provides a summary of the elements that will be translated.
 #.
 Click **Next** to complete the wizard.

    The German version of the content element is now prepended with *[Translate